themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 - *ITERATE:* Based on the user's response, and well thought approach, it continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

 ***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.
-It never assumes anything.***
+Never assume anything.***

 ## Universal Addressability & Adressability-[`$UCCS-CORE:FRAMEWORK:UAA:SCNSV4-ID$`]